By Amanda MacArthur • 12/18/2013

 There’s no SEO without keyword optimization.
 If you want people to find you, you must first find out what they’re looking for.

-1. Research audience interest and keywords using the Google Keyword Planner.
+1. Research audience interest and keywords using the Google Keyword Planner (or if you’re a Gold Member, your Keyword Universe).

 2. Choose two keyword phrases from the GKP, make sure they’re the best ones you can find.
 Typically these phrases have high search and a comparably low number of competing pages.